osmannozayy/DGD2003_OsmanOzay/README.md

-Game Design Document (GDD): Project "Lost Compass"
-1. Game Overview
-Game Title: Lost Compass (Working Title)
+# Lost Compass (Working Title)

-Genre: 3D First-Person (FPS) / Puzzle / Exploration

-Platform: PC
+## 📖 About the Project

-Theme: Orientation, spatial memory, isolation, and time management.
+**Lost Compass** is a 3D First-Person (FPS) puzzle and exploration game focused on spatial memory, orientation, and time management.

-Core Concept: The player wakes up in a symmetrical and complex laboratory or office environment made up of identical corridors.
-With no minimap or traditional compass, they must find the exit by establishing their orientation using purely environmental clues (sounds, lighting differences, markings on the walls).
+The player wakes up in a symmetrical, maze-like laboratory environment.
+With no minimap or traditional compass available, the core challenge is to navigate the identical corridors and find the exit using purely environmental clues, sound, and a limited marking system.

-2. Core Gameplay Loop
+## 🎮 Core Gameplay Loop
-Observe: The player examines their current room and corridor to identify landmarks.
+* **Observe:** Examine the rooms and corridors to identify subtle environmental landmarks.

-Explore: They navigate between rooms to find the correct path, avoiding dead ends.
+* **Explore:** Navigate through the maze, avoiding dead ends and looping paths.

-Solve: They locate and activate generators hidden within the maze to unlock the main exit door.
+* **Solve:** Locate and activate hidden generators to unlock the main exit door.

-Escape: They must reach the exit before a timer runs out or the environment plunges into total darkness (a fast-paced "race against time" mechanic to add tension).
+* **Escape:** Reach the exit before the timer runs out or the facility loses power.

-3. Mechanics
+## ⚙️ Mechanics
-Movement Controls: Standard WASD controls.
-The baseline walking speed should allow careful observation of the environment, paired with a limited "Sprint" ability (Shift) for quick escapes.
+* **Movement:** Standard FPS WASD controls with a limited "Sprint" ability for quick escapes.

-Orientation System (No UI Map):
+* **Orientation System (No UI Map):**

-Breadcrumb Trail: The player can drop a limited number of digital markers (or use spray paint) on the ground to track where they've been and avoid looping in circles.
+  * **Breadcrumb Trail:** Drop a limited number of digital markers to track your path and avoid getting lost.

-Audio Clues: A rhythmic, low-frequency beacon sounds from the exit door.
-The player must use stereo audio/headphones to pinpoint the direction of the sound.

-Visual Memory & Landmarks: While the whitebox rooms have the exact same geometric shape, minor environmental storytelling elements must be placed to help the player orient themselves (e.g., an overturned chair, a flickering light, a differently colored floor panel, or specific wall decals).
+  * **Audio Clues:** Utilize 3D spatial audio to pinpoint a low-frequency beacon coming from the exit door.
+* **Visual Memory:** Rely on minor environmental storytelling elements (e.g., a flickering light, an overturned chair) to differentiate identical whitebox rooms.

-4. Level Design
+## 🏗️ Level Design
-Reference Image Analysis: The layout in your Unity screenshot consists of a central corridor with symmetrical side rooms.
-This is a perfect, contained layout for the game's initial "Tutorial" level to introduce the orientation mechanics.
+* **Phase 1 (Blockout):** A single-story, horizontal layout featuring a central corridor with symmetrical side rooms to introduce orientation mechanics.

-Progression: Early levels will focus on horizontal, single-story orientation (like the image).
-Later levels will introduce verticality (stairs, elevators), forcing the player to map out complex, multi-floor 3D spaces in their head.

-Zones: The maze can be divided into distinct visual zones (e.g., Blue Sector, Red Sector).
-These color codes serve as macro-landmarks to help players mentally map the facility.
+* **Progression:** Later levels introduce verticality (stairs, elevators) and distinct visual zones (e.g., Blue Sector, Red Sector) to increase mental mapping complexity.

-5. Technical Requirements & C# Scripts
+## 💻 Technical Stack & Core Scripts
-To bring this prototype to life in Unity, you will need a few foundational C# scripts:
+Built with **Unity 3D** and **C#**.

+The project is structured around a few foundational scripts, making it a great environment for building core C# logic step-by-step:
-PlayerMovement.cs: The core logic handling character walking, running, and mouse-look camera rotation.
+* `PlayerMovement.cs`: Handles basic character walking, running, and mouse-look camera rotation.

-MarkerSystem.cs: A system that instantiates marker prefabs at the player's location and tracks the remaining inventory limit.
+* `MarkerSystem.cs`: Manages instantiating marker prefabs at the player's location and tracking inventory limits.

-AudioBeacon.cs: A script attached to the exit door that utilizes Unity's 3D spatial audio, adjusting volume and pitch based on the player's distance.
+* `AudioBeacon.cs`: Uses Unity's 3D spatial audio system to adjust volume and pitch based on the player's distance from the exit.

-GameManager.cs: The overarching script controlling the countdown timer, puzzle states, and the win/loss conditions.
+* `GameManager.cs`: The overarching script controlling the countdown timer, puzzle states, and win/loss conditions.

+## 🚀 Getting Started
+1. Clone this repository to your local machine.
+2. Open the project via Unity Hub.
+3. Open the blockout scene (e.g., `Level_01_Whitebox`) located in the `Scenes` folder.
+4. Hit **Play** to test the environment.